DBE(LEGAL) - EMPLOYMENT REQUIREMENTS AND RESTRICTIONS: NEPOTISM

 A "change in status" includes a reassignment within an organization, whether or not a change in salary level accompanies the reassignment.
 Atty.
 Gen. Op.
 JC-193 (2000)

 For an action to be "taken with respect to a bona fide category of employees," the officeholder's action must be based on objective criteria, which do not allow for the preference or discretion of the officeholder.
 Atty.
 Gen. Op.
 DM-46 (1991)

 A public official may not appoint, confirm the appointment of, or vote for the appointment or confirmation of the appointment of an individual to a position in which the individual's services are under the public official's direction or control and that is to be compensated directly or indirectly from public funds or fees of office if:

 - The individual is related to another public official within the prohibited degree; and

 - The appointment, confirmation of the appointment, or vote for the appointment or confirmation of the appointment would be carried out in whole or partial consideration for the other public official appointing, confirming the appointment, or voting for the appointment or confirmation of the appointment of an individual who is related to the first public official within a prohibited degree.

 The rules against nepotism apply to employees paid with public funds, regardless of the source of those funds.
 Thus, the rules apply in the case of a teacher paid with funds from a federal grant.
 Atty.
 Gen. L.A.
 No. 80 (1974)

-An individual who violates the nepotism prohibitions shall be removed from his or her position.
-Gov't Code 573.081, .082
+An individual who violates Government Code Chapter 573, Subchapter C or Government Code 573.062 (the nepotism prohibitions) shall be removed from the individual's position.
+Tex.
+Gov't Code 573.081–.082